Comparisons12 min read

 • Intermediate investors with $5k–$500k+

-• Tax-conscious investors, especially high earners in the 24%+ federal bracket
+• Tax-conscious investors, especially those in higher tax brackets

-• People who want retirement and college savings managed in one place
+• People who want retirement and college savings in one place

-• Anyone who'd otherwise pay 1%+ for a human advisor
+• Anyone who'd otherwise pay 1%+ to hire a human advisor

 Feature-by-Feature Comparison: Acorns vs Wealthfront